 A common joke amongst cat parents is that the fancier the item you get for your cat, the more likely he or she is to ignore it and play with the box instead.

 Scratching posts, cat trees, toys; more like couches, windowsills, and dust bunnies, right?
 In this post I cover great DIY cat 🛏️ 🐈 bed ideas to make a cozy place for your fur baby.

-If your cat loves playing with boxes more than fancy cat furniture, you might be hesitant to invest in a fancy cat bed for your fur baby.
+If your cat is anything like mine and loves playing with boxes 📦 more than fancy cat furniture, you might be hesitant to invest in a fancy cat bed for your fur baby.